How to build your inventory¶

 mail.example.com [webservers] foo.example.com bar.example.com [dbservers] one.example.com two.example.com three.example.com

-The headings in brackets are group names, which are used in classifying systems and deciding what systems you are controlling at what times and for what purpose.
+The headings in brackets are group names, which are used in classifying hosts and deciding what hosts you are controlling at what times and for what purpose.
+Group names should follow the same guidelines as Creating valid variable names.

 all: hosts: mail.example.com: children: webservers: hosts: foo.example.com: bar.example.com: dbservers: hosts: one.example.com: two.example.com: three.example.com: